MediaArea/MediaConch/StyleGuide.md

 Access release for the intended targeted users will be supported within all of these environments.
 In order to demonstrate the project’s successful deployment within these infrastructures, MediaArea will, in addition to supplying the standard corresponding technical documentation for each, undertake the following considerations:

-The project’s necessary PreForma website, including centralized links to all open source materials and community outreach, will be considered as the official deliverable for the entire project.
-The associated and required documentation, tools and instructional feedback will also be provided and accessible on the PreForma project website as well as the open source platform.
+The project’s necessary PREFORMA website, including centralized links to all open source materials and community outreach, will be considered as the official deliverable for the entire project.
+The associated and required documentation, tools and instructional feedback will also be provided and accessible on the PREFORMA project website as well as the open source platform.

 The implementation checker will also fulfill the requirement of being deployed within the direct infrastructure to facilitate evaluation and use within the PCP system.